droidian/feedbackd/doc/Event-naming-spec-0.0.0.md

 This section describes the standard Event names that should be used by artists when creating themes, and by developers when writing applications which will use the Feedback Theme Specification.
+Application developers should only use event names from the *Applications* section as the other sections are reserved for system components.

-### Alerts
+### Applications

-- battery-low: The Event used when the battery is low (below 20%, for example).
-- power-unplug-battery-low: The power cable has been unplugged and the battery level is low.
+These events are meant to be used by applications.

-### Notifications
+#### Notifications

 - camera-focus: The event used when the camera got focus.
 - camera-shutter: The event used when a photo was taken.